 Pour in half of the sauce, carefully toss to coat.

 Then toss 3 cups leftover white rice with 2 tablespoons melted coconut oil and spread it out onto a rimmed metal baking sheet that has been sprayed with (non aerosol) or wiped with a little extra coconut oil.
 Slide the pan onto the middle rack of your preheated 450° for 6 minutes, rotating the pan halfway through.

 Fluff and toss the rice before spreading it back into an even layer and topping it with diced pineapple, red onion and red bell pepper.
-Slide the pan back into the oven for 8 minutes.
+Slide the pan back into your preheated oven for 8 minutes.